Recommendations

 Horniman Museum and Gardens

-Spot goats and alpacas on the animal walk, make music in the sound garden, or get playful with the interactive displays – all of this is completely free at the Horniman.
-And, if you're looking for maximum magic, book tickets ahead of your visit to the Butterfly House, Aquarium and family-friendly exhibitions.
+Spot goats and alpacas on the Animal Walk, make music in the Sound Garden, or get playful with the interactive displays – all of this is completely free at the Horniman.
+And, if you're looking for maximum magic, book tickets ahead of your visit to the Butterfly House, Aquarium and family-friendly exhibitions such as The Robot Zoo, which uses animatronic models to bring animals' amazing abilities to life.
 Find meals for little people in the Horniman Café, plenty of picnic spots in the gardens and family facilities inside.

-Please note: The National History Gallery is closed until 2026 for refurbishment.
+Please note: The Natural History Gallery is closed until 2026 for refurbishment.

 03